pwikapanel/sync/Interface/app icon/README.md

 28        |   30%   |     1    |  2
 14        |   30%   |     1    |  1

-Note: I had tried using gray drop shadows, but they must be **black and transparent**.
+Note: gray drop shadows do not work on the dark background of Launchpad —  they must be **black and transparent**.

 ---
 ### Photoshop Slices